 A North American Leader in Applying Lean to Healthcare

 In 2010 St. Mary’s Board of Trustees endorsed a bold new vision for St. Mary’s to be the safest and most effective hospital in Canada, characterized by innovation, compassion and respect.
-President Don Shilton and the hospital’s Senior Leadership Team, set out to embed Lean thinking across the organization in order to improve quality and safety for patients and staff.
+The hospital’s Senior Leadership Team set out to embed Lean thinking across the organization in order to improve quality and safety for patients and staff.

 Effective use of Lean requires staff to develop a mindset that incremental improvements across the organization result in significant positive experiences and outcomes for our patients and families.
 Staff are encouraged to identify problems, propose and try new solutions, and measure whether the new way is better and sustainable.